 Get Your Paperwork Going

 In Colorado, at the beginning of every divorce case, you’re required to make a minimum amount of financial disclosures.
 Not only does this provide the framework for how the marital property will be divided, but it also protects parties from spouses who try to hide assets.

 Financial disclosures generally take about six weeks to accomplish.
 Sometimes the courts give us slightly longer, and sometimes we can get it done quicker.

 You and your attorney cannot negotiate a divorce settlement until you know what has to be divided.
 So get going on the financial disclosures!

 Get Help With Your Colorado Divorce

 Robinson & Henry divorce attorneys cannot promise if you’ll be issued a decree in three months’ time.
 However, we do pledge to do everything in our legal power to achieve the swiftest resolution in your matter.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.